Last updated: 10 Sept 2018

 |Implement proof-of-concept for move-only types to make sure the standard library can support move-only data||SR-7141||No change required (10)|

-(10) Move-only types are out of scope for Swift 5.
-This feature could be added later in an ABI-compatible way, although library support is likely to introduce extra complexity.
+(10) Generators and move-only types are out of scope for Swift 5.
+These features could be added later in an ABI-compatible way, although library support is likely to introduce extra complexity.

 * Note: Tasks may be added as more progress is made.